ThomDyson/BirdNetDisplay/README.md

 Scientific Name is included in the notice, but is not displayed.

 Notifications rotate through the 10 most recent species.
 If a notice is received for a bird in rotation, the notification time is updated for that bird.
 Each notice expires after 24 hours.

 Touching the screen brings up two buttons.
 One button toggles night mode on/off.
 The second button opens a screen that shows the current network configuration information, with the option to enter wifi configuration mode.

-The display will exist wifi configuration mode after 2 minutes.
+The display will exit wifi configuration mode after 2 minutes.

 ## Acknowledgements